-Bernhard Streitwieser's research looks broadly at the impact of globalization on the internationalization of higher education comparatively and focuses in particular on 1) study abroad and international student exchange, 2) fostering the identity of ‘scholar-practitioners’ in international education, and 3) challenges of access, equity and inclusion for internationally mobile students.
+Bernhard Streitwieser is an assistant professor in international education and co-chair of the UNESCO Chair in Education for Development.
+Dr. Streitwieser's research looks broadly at the impact of globalization on the internationalization of higher education comparatively and focuses in particular on 1) study abroad and international student exchange, 2) fostering the identity of ‘scholar-practitioners’ in international education, and 3) challenges of access, equity and inclusion for internationally mobile students.

 Dr. Streitwieser earned his PhD in International and Comparative Education from Columbia University, Teachers College, his MS in Applied Linguistics from Georgetown University, and his BA in International Relations and Minor in Spanish from the University of Virginia.

 From 2010-2013 he was a visiting professor at Berlin's Humboldt Universität, where he also served as acting co-chair for the Department of Comparative Education in 2012-2013 and lectured on the internationalization of higher education, student identity development, and global mobility.
 In Berlin Dr. Streitwieser conducted a study funded by grants from the Fulbright Commission and the German Academic Exchange Service (DAAD) on the Erasmus Mobility Programme and student identity development.

 While in Berlin he also remained an International Research Fellow of Northwestern University's Searle Center for Advancing Learning and Teaching, where he was an Associate Director, Senior Researcher, and Lecturer from 2002-2010 and also Associate Director of the Study Abroad Office from 2006-2008.